GCSE Results – What Happens and What Next?

 If you have your mind set on a specific career, you may need to resit some exams to do what you want to do.
 Maths, English, and Welsh retakes will take place at the end of October/start of November.
 Retakes will also happen in January.
 Talk to your school/college.

 Check out Alice’s story.
 She came to us on work experience when she was 16 and had just sat her GCSEs.
 During her time with us, she created a video looking at exam stress (below).
 We caught up with her to find out how her life panned out after getting her GCSE results and how it led to her working and living in Belgium.

 Talk to someone

-There will be someone at the school that you can talk through your options with them on the day.
-If you’re unsure about anything, or want advice, then ask to speak to someone.
+There will be someone at the school that you can discuss your options with them on the day.
+If you’re unsure about anything or want advice, then ask to speak to someone.

 If you need professional advice, then your Careers Advisor should be able to help.
 Ask to speak to the Careers adviser at your school or college or contact Careers Wales.

 If you want a friendly ear to listen and offer advice, information and support, then Meic can help.
 Our friendly, trained advisors are available on the helpline between 8am and midnight every single day.
 Call, text or chat online – contact details below.